Last sign before exit

 Location: D1 (Bratislava - Košice)

-Overhead sign showing directions for the exit and a few focals for the road ahead.
+Overhead sign showing directions for the exit and a few destinations for the road ahead.
 While the pull-through sign shows European road numbers, the Slovak road number D1 is AWOL here.
 It is to be noted that this information is repeated another time where the exit actually diverges from the motorway.

 Photo: RipleyLV